tytydraco/yessleep/out/The_world_was_supposed_to_end_two_weeks_ago_Luckily_my_friends_and_I_saved_you.md

 I was secretly dreading it.

-I had a feeling she was going to keep us all up all night, sneaking into the boys dorm with the girls, and going on and on and on and on onnnnnn until I threw a pillow at the head.
+I had a feeling she was going to keep us all up all night, sneaking into the boys dorm with the girls, and going on and on and on and onnnnnn until I threw a pillow at her head.

 Still, though, I was excited to hear about her very first mission to save the world.